Jherson-Aguto/BankingSystem/docs/TaskNow.md

 # TaskNow.md

-## Current Status
+# Current Status

 **Project:** CSBank

 **Current Phase:** Phase 4A — PostgreSQL Fundamentals

+## Goal

-**Goal:** Become comfortable manipulating relational data before implementing the Infrastructure layer with Dapper and later EF Core.
+Become comfortable manipulating relational data and understanding relational database behavior before implementing the Infrastructure layer with Dapper and later EF Core.

+The objective is **not** to become a PostgreSQL expert, but to understand the concepts that ORMs abstract away.

 ---